TeachingData/basic-CPP-examples/README.md

 4. VectorPart1 is a version of the completed homework; Lecture 4 adds a few functions to rock, paper, scissors
 5. SchedulerPart1: First version which students will use to complete an assignment.
 6. Header Directory: Directory with first header introductory code
-7. StructureExample: A very basic example of a structure and passing by reference
+7. StructureExample: A very basic example of a structure and passing by reference (there are 2)
+8. Mobile Class: This just shows very basic class structure with basic overloading and overriding
+9. WalkingTheScreen: This shows moving using Keyboard events, moving items in an array, using abstract classes and project structure